jython/book/chapter19.rst

 ~~~~~~~~~~~~~~~

 We use synchronization to control the entry of threads into code
-blocks corresponding to synchronizable resources.
+blocks corresponding to synchronized resources.
 Through this control
 we can prevent data races, assuming a correct synchronization
 protocol.
 (This can be a big assumption!)